wp4nuv/rails-beautiful-log/README.md

 # TODOs

 - [ ] Specs
-- [ ] Is is smarter to pass a proc/block to customize log style?
+- [ ] Is it smarter to pass a proc/block to customize log style?